-"I think he [Tauzin] will be missed.
-He's a really good legislator -- one of the best," he noted.
+“I think he [Tauzin] will be missed.
+He’s a really good legislator — one of the best,” he noted.
 He said Tauzin currently is being interviewed for a position with the Pharmaceutical Research and Manufacturers Association in Washington, DC.
-Critics charge the Louisiana Republican was jockeying for the position when Congress voted for the massive Medicare legislation in November.
+Critics have accused the Louisiana Republican of a conflict of interest, saying he was jockeying for the position at the same time Congress was considering the massive Medicare legislation in November.

-It had been rumored for months that Tauzin was planning to leave Capitol Hill to head up the Motion Picture Association of America (MPAA), the chief lobbying group for the American motion picture, home video and television industries (see Daily GPI, Dec.
-30, 2003).
-But the industry analyst believes Tauzin's health problems -- bleeding ulcers -- prompted the lawmaker to explore a position that involved less travel.
+It had been rumored for months that Tauzin was planning to leave Capitol Hill to head up the Motion Picture Association of America, the chief lobbying group for the American motion picture, home video and television industries.
+But the industry analyst believes Tauzin’s health problems — bleeding ulcers — prompted the lawmaker to explore a position that involved less travel.

 Rep. Ralph Hall of Texas, a new convert to the Republican side, is expected to succeed Barton as chairman of the House energy and air quality subcommittee.